-Every investor approaches their task in a very personal way, hopefully, following the advice and guidance of experts as they go.
+Every investor approaches their task in a very personal way, hopefully following the advice and guidance of experts as they go.
 It is not supposed to be purely an analytical and boring experience.
-You are supposed to have fun with it, too.
-In this context, it has long been the counsel of professionals that a portion of one’s portfolio – somewhere in the neighbourhood of 5% to 10%, should be devoted to – having fun.
+You are also supposed to have fun with it.
+In this context, it has long been the counsel of professionals that a portion of one’s portfolio – somewhere in the neighbourhood of 5% to 10% – should be devoted to having fun.

 Years ago, this allocation was referred to as a ‘Special Situations’ pool, but the idea was to choose a group of minor entities that might have the rare chance of dramatic growth with a big payoff down the road.
 These stocks would not appear on any published lists of the best stocks to buy over the next year, and for this reason, they soon earned the name of ‘under-the-radar stocks’.
 If your prospecting efforts were prudently spent, then the expectation was that anywhere from one to three items out of 10 might make it big time with price appreciation to match.

-Since these entities are typically small enterprises, it does not take a lot of recognition by the global investing community to make prices skyrocket.
-You also want to choose a security for a firm that is on the cusp of a great discovery or has an innovation driven by bringing convenience to our lives, but the goal is to find these gems before everyone else and before the big press releases alert the world to its achievements.
+As these entities are typically small enterprises, it does not take a lot of recognition by the global investing community to make prices skyrocket.
+You also want to choose a security for a firm that is on the cusp of a great discovery or has an innovation driven by bringing convenience to our lives.
+However, the goal is to find these gems before everyone else and before the big press releases alert the world to its achievements.

 There is also an issue of liquidity.
 Small entities may have their price behaviour jump erratically before being found, which can make it difficult to cash in on your winnings.
 You want other investors to finally find this jewel before you part with it.
-Unless the venture appears to be a fly-by-night shot-in-the-pan, which will fizzle out in the near term, you will want to hold onto these selections for a few years.
+Unless the venture appears to be a fly-by-night flash in the pan, which will fizzle out in the near term, you will want to hold onto these selections for a few years.

 A perfect example is Bitcoin.
 Wise observers counselled that it was high risk and anything could happen, but early on, the advice was to buy a good stake, and then not look at it for at least five years.
 If you had bought just $1,000 five years ago, it would be worth a cool $60,000 today.
 Do the same math from eight years back, and you would be sitting on $500,000.

-Bitcoin and stocks like Apple, Google, and Amazon do not come around everyday, nor do investors easily find these powerhouses in their nascent stage.
+Bitcoin and stocks such as Apple, Google and Amazon do not come around every day – investors do not easily find these powerhouses in their nascent stage.
 Invest a tidy sum and believe in the long-term prospects, even against all odds.
-You choose your best shots, invest an appropriate amount, and wait.
+Choose your best shots, invest an appropriate amount, and wait.

 Is it possible to find one of these offerings as an individual investor when there are legions of experts on Wall Street covering every stock known to man?
 Indeed, there are also many experts in the investment community who enjoy searching for these diamonds in the rough.